Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

 where $C$ is the number of classes and $z_i$ is the logit (input) to the softmax for class $i$.

 Additionally, L2 regularisation is applied to all convolutional and dense layers to further prevent overfitting by penalising large weight values, which also stabilises the loss curve.
 Model training is performed using the Adam (Adaptive Moment Estimation) optimiser \citep{DBLP:journals/corr/KingmaB14}, which adaptively adjusts the learning rate during training.
-The loss function used is categorical cross-entropy, standard for multi-class classification, and is defined as:

-where $y_i$ is the true label and $\hat{y}_i$ is the predicted probability for class $i$.
-This loss function quantifies the difference between the predicted and true distributions, guiding the model to make accurate predictions.
+The loss function used is categorical cross-entropy, standard for multi-class classification This loss function quantifies the difference between the predicted and true distributions, guiding the model to make accurate predictions.
 The default \textit{EarlyStopping} and \textit{ReduceLROnPlateau} callbacks in keras are integrated to monitor the validation loss. \textit{EarlyStopping} stops training if the loss doesn't improve for a fixed number of epochs, while \textit{ReduceLROnPlateau} reduces the learning rate under same condition.
 The schematic representation of the model architecture is shown in Figure \ref{fig:R-ConvNet}.